Know any students who want to make a difference? Here’s an exciting opportunity with the Coalition for Social Justice this Spring 2021.

 The Coalition for Social Justice provides internships for students interested in participating in and learning about grassroots community organizing.
 The internships provide an opportunity for students to learn a variety of skills while at the same time contributing to the ongoing work of one of Massachusetts’ leading grassroots community organizations.

-Due to Covid-19, this internship will primarily be remote and require good self-management skills.
+Due to Covid-19, this internship will primarily be remote and require good self-management and time management skills.